 - changing the will.
 If these alterations are not signed and witnessed, they are invalid

 - being unaware that marriage, civil partnership, divorce or dissolution of a civil partnership do not invalidate a previously made will

-- being unaware of the rules which exist to enable dependants to claim from the estate if they believe they are not adequately provided for.
+- being unaware of the rules which exist to enable dependents to claim from the estate if they believe they are not adequately provided for.
 These are called legal rights.
-These rules mean that the provisions in the will could be overturned if dependents exert these rights.
+These rules mean that the provisions in the will could be overturned if dependents exert these legal rights.

 When it is particularly advisable to use a solicitor

-- you share a property with someone who is not your husband, wife or civil partner
+- you share ownership of a property with someone who is not your spouse or civil partner

-- you wish to make provision for a dependant who is unable to care for themselves
+- you wish to make provision for a dependent who is unable to care for themselves

 - there are several family members who may make a claim on the will, for example, a second wife or children from a first marriage